redbluewater/BATSallTime/README.md

 ## Craig's path to make 'one cast' for cruise
 Craig currently working in R to make one single cast for each cruise so we can pull in data from pumps etc.
 For the data portal, using these synpotic casts, the idea is to use cast and nominal depth as the key for merging.

+## tasks to-do list
+Whole group:
+- [x] Bring master bottle file up to 2023 (BIOS-SCOPE and BATS cruises now done through summer 2023)

+Ellie:
+- [ ] Get the pipeline file up on GitHub (not sure this is still needed, see image from Krista)

+Ruth
+- [ ] put glider data and metadata into BCO-DMO format

+Krista
+- [x] update GitHub README.md again once all the pieces are ready
+- [ ] Work on Craig's code to make one cast and coordinate so end up with cruise and nominal depths (setting up to integrate with data-portal)
+- [ ] organize brainstorming session for February BIOS-SCOPE meeting

+Rachel
+- [ ]  Discuss pipeline with Rod and finalize the CTD processing.
+- [ ]  Does Dom needs to reprocess BIOS-SCOPE cruises?
+- [ ]  Figure out why we have two folders for BIOS-SCOPE 91916 cruise on Google Drive ('91916' and '91916_QC').
+Sort out which is right and move the other folder
+- [ ]  difference between wet oxygen 1, 2, 3 and salts 1, 2 in the CTD files

+Shuting (all done!)

+Craig
+- [ ] Send Krista your code to make one cast from each cruise